f4exb/sdrangel/plugins/feature/map/readme.md

 * Satellites from the Satellite Tracker,
 * Weather imagery from APT Demodulator,
 * The Sun, Moon and Stars from the Star Tracker,
-* Weather ballons from the RadioSonde feature,
+* Weather balloons from the RadioSonde feature,
 * RF Heat Maps from the Heap Map channel,
 * Radials and estimated position from the VOR localizer feature,
 * ILS course line and glide path from the ILS Demodulator.